 Take a Hike

-Eating local is not only sustainable, it also benefits the local economy.
+Eating local is not only sustainable, but it also benefits the local economy.
 So skip the chain establishments and dine at one of these restaurants that specialize in using local ingredients.

 Emmer & Rye